2022-cs244/2022-cs244.github.io/deliverables/tofino-model.md

 Once you complete the steps above, you need to do the followings and submit the results.

-1. Port the P4 program.
-Modify your existing P4 program for TNA.
-You'll have to replace BMv2-specific intrinsic metadata with TNA-specific intrinsic metadata. ...
-Use the new architecture model (find an example TNA program in ...)
+1. Port your router P4 program by using `demo1_tna.p4` as a baseline.
+Create a copy of the whole `demos/demo1_tna` directory under `demos`, and modify the files in the replica directory appropriately.
+More specifically, port the code in your old V1model-based router P4 program into the replica P4 file.
+When doing so, it'll be helpful if you move your logic from your old P4 program to the new P4 program in a piecemeal fashion because, by doing so, you'll be able to figure out more easily if, when, and why compilation fails with your new P4 program.
+You'll have to replace all references to V1model-specific intrinsic metadata with TNA-specific intrinsic metadata.
+You'll also have to use the new module definitions (i.e., the new signatures of all programmable blocks) for all programmable blocks in TNA.

-2. Write a PTF test script to test the P4 program.
-Use ...
+2. Write PTF test scripts to test the P4 program.
+Again, use the test cases in `demos/demo1_tna/ptf-tests` as a starting point and modify them appropriately for your P4 program.

 3. Enhance your P4 program and test it.
-You'll need to try at least three out of these four recommendations.
+You'll need to try the basic option below and two out of the advanced options.

-- (Basic) Increase the size of the IP routing table(s) in your router program to as much as possible.
+- (Basic) Increase the size of the IP routing table in your router program as much as possible.
+Report the maximum table size you were able to achieve.
-- (Advanced) Implement and test additional protocols in the data plane.
-ICMP, ARP,
+- (Basic) Implement ICMP echo request and reply (type 8 and 0) in the data plane in P4 and test it by augmenting the test scripts.
 - (Advanced) Implement and test ECMP (Equal-Cost Multi-Path) forwarding.
+You'll have to use special TNA externs called `ActionProfile` and `ActionSelector`.
-- (Advanced) Implement and test programs based on data-plane state (round-robin)
+- (Advanced) Implement and test a variant of ECMP that uses data-plane state to make a next-hop decision (e.g., round-robin).

-Create a directory in the project github, copy your P4 program and test script in that directory, and submit it via git.
+Create a new directory in the project github, name it `tofino_router`, copy your P4 program and test script in that directory, and submit it via git.